manyfold3d/website/manual/glossary.md

 A library is a path to a folder on disk or an S3-compatible bucket.
 It's used to store, sort, and catalogue models.

-Libraries are shown on the title bar of the UI.
-This can be hidden by administrators and hiding libraries useful for multi-user instances where the storage locations could be confusing.
+Libraries are hidden by default.
+Administrators can turn on the option to show the libraries in the top menu bar of the UI.

 Adminstrators can change settings and see statistics of libraries in **Site Settings** -> **Libraries**.